christianbaumann/software-quality-books-design-patterns/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs)
 - [Playwright Documentation](https://playwright.dev/docs/intro)

 ## License

 This project is part of a training course and is intended for educational purposes only.
+Original repo by Richard Bradshaw available here: https://github.com/FriendlyTester/software-quality-books